 Thyroid and Your Weight

-If extra weight is the only symptom left standing after thyroid medication brings your hormone levels back to normal, hypothyroidism probably isn't directly to blame for it.
+If extra weight is the only symptom left after thyroid medication brings your hormone levels back to normal, hypothyroidism probably isn't directly to blame for it.

 "People with hypothyroidism often have gained quite a bit of weight before their diagnosis," says nutrition coach Cheryl Harris, RD.
 "They may experience fatigue, and that makes it harder to have the energy to eat well and exercise regularly."